 That’s the right way to use credit!
 Even better, because Petal reports to the credit bureaus, it will help you establish a credit history.

-If approved, your initial credit line will range from $500 to $10,000 with an APR of 13.99% to 24.99%.
+If approved, your initial credit line will range from $500 to $10,000.
 As you demonstrate a history of paying your monthly balance in full, Petal will increase your available credit.